Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Introduction

-\begin{rem} Regarding the chain of inclusions stated in \Cref{P:SC1806}\ref{P:SC1806iii}, we deduce from~\ref{P:SC1806ii} that the second inclusion (which appears at the start of the second line) is an equality if and only if $\operatorname{sc}(\cX,\cY)=\eae(\cX,\cY)$, in which case the first inclusion is also an equality.
-In fact, we do not know any instances where the first inclusion is proper, and we conjecture that it may always be an equality; see \Cref{S:SC} for a more detailed discussion of this question. \end{rem}
+\begin{rem} The first part of Proposition~\ref{P:SC1806} implies that the second inclusion in~\eqref{SC1806incl} is an equality if and only if $\operatorname{sc}(\cX,\cY)=\eae(\cX,\cY)$, in which case the first inclusion is also an equality.
+In fact, we do not know any instances where the first inclusion in~\eqref{SC1806incl} is proper, and we conjecture that it may always be an equality; see \Cref{S:SC} for a more detailed discussion of this question. \end{rem}

 We conclude this overview of our main findings with some results that illustrate the values which the numerical indices~$\eae(\cX,\cY)$ and~$\operatorname{sc}(\cX,\cY)$ can take when various incomparability conditions are imposed on the Banach spaces~$\cX$ and~$\cY$.
 This work is motivated by, and closely related to, the seminal result of Ter Horst, Messer\-schmidt, Ran and Roe\-lands that we stated in \Cref{T:tHMRR}.
 We begin with a result whose first part is simply a restatement of \Cref{T:tHMRR}\ref{T:tHMRR1}, while its second part contains \Cref{T:tHMRR}\ref{T:tHMRR2} as a special case, corresponding to $k_0=1$.